Watch the Trailer

 Without urgent action, plastic waste in the ocean could outweigh fish by 2050.
 (Ellen MacArthur Foundation)

-Voices of the Pacific is a powerful narrative that shines a light on the challenges faced by the people of the Pacific Islands in the relentless tide of plastic pollution and their determination to find support in their quest to stop it.
+Voices of the Pacific is a powerful narrative that shines a light on the challenges faced by the people of the Pacific Islands and region in the relentless tide of plastic pollution and their determination to find support in their quest to stop it.

 Bringing forward the voices of those at the heart of this crisis: community leaders, chiefs, and everyday islanders confronting the daily realities of plastic pollution, the film paints a portrait of multigenerational island families spread across the Pacific, each facing unique struggles yet together forming a powerful reflection of the region’s ongoing fight.